Human Cellular Physiology Advanced

 - Choose a research project that interests you from the list below.

-- The HCP coordinator, Bill Phillips () will need to see your academic record and sign the waiver form that you can obtain from the Faculty of Science office.
-Email Bill to make a time.
+- The PHSI3905/PHSI3906 coordinator, Stuart Fraser () will need to see your academic record and sign the waiver form that you can obtain from the Faculty of Science office.
+Email Stuart to make a time.

 - Email to arrange a meeting with the lecturer/mentor for your topic of interest.
 Talk to them about it and agree on a fortnightly time to meet for mentorship.

-- Students are expected to chose and confirm their Advanced Project by the end of the first week of semester (Friday 9th March).
+- Students are expected to chose and confirm their Advanced Project by the end of the first week of semester.

-- Once you have confirmed your project with your mentor email Louise Harrison () in the Physiology office with: your full name and SID, project title, and mentor.
+- Once you have confirmed your project with your mentor email Kris Harrison () in the Physiology office with: your full name and SID, project title, and mentor.

 - Enjoy your PHSI3905 research